inv4fee2020/pli_node_conf/node_backup_restore.md

 > The process consists of 4 main steps;
 >
+>   1. Perform system updates & clone the repo
->   1. Setup system permissions
+>   2. Setup system permissions
->   2. Restore the conf files
+>   3. Restore the conf files
->   3. Perform a fresh node deployment install
+>   4. Perform a fresh node deployment install
->   4. Restore the database
+>   5. Restore the database
 >

 ---
 #### Setup system permissions

+  1. To update your system & clone the deployment scripts from github, simply follow steps 1 through 4 of the [Setting up a Plugin $PLI node - Automated Script Method](node_autosetup.md) & logon as your new admin user.

-  1. With the necessary files copied to the fresh VPS under folder "/plinode_backups", we need to set the necessary file permissions so that the main scripts can execute.
+  2. With the necessary files copied to the fresh VPS under folder "/plinode_backups", we need to set the necessary file permissions so that the main scripts can execute.
 Lets get into the correct folder to run the scripts;

             cd ~/pli_node_conf

-  2. Lets now run the setup script to ensure that the backup folder & permissions are in place;
+  3. Lets now run the setup script to ensure that the backup folder & permissions are in place;

             ./_plinode_setup_bkup.sh

-  3. This will produce output to the terminal as it executes, the following is an example of what you can expect to see;
+  4. This will produce output to the terminal as it executes, the following is an example of what you can expect to see;

             nmadmin@plitest:~/pli_node_conf$ ./_plinode_setup_bkup.sh
             [sudo] password for nmadmin: